Cadillac ATS: 2015

-In May 2014, Cadillac had announced the ATS would receive a minor facelift to better replicate its coupe counterpart.
-The front receives the updated Cadillac emblem, which removes the laurel wreaths around it and increases the emblem's size.
+In May 2014, Cadillac announced the ATS would receive a minor facelift to better replicate its coupe counterpart.
+The front received the updated Cadillac emblem, which removed the laurel wreaths around it and increased the emblem's size.
 Featuring a more streamlined design, the recently released ATS Coupe was the first Cadillac model to adopt the new badge, the second being its four-door counterpart.
-The other large change applied to is the redesigned lower grille.
-The outgoing model features a three-piece unit with added chrome detailing and vertical fog lamps.
-The facelift reunites the three-piece grille into a singular unit, horizontally crossed by a slim chrome line.
-The ATS offers two new colors, which include Crystal White Tricoat and Dark Adriatic Blue Metallic.
-Cabin changes are more significant as the model features revised upholstery and trim combinations as well as additional safety systems and features.
-The CUE infotainment system is updated with Text Message Alerts, Siri Eyes Free compatibility and a Teen Driver function which enables owners to set a radio volume limit and establish a speed warning between 40–70 mph, among other features.
-The model can be optioned with Cadillac's DockSpot inductive charger which can recharge compatible smartphones without plugging it in.
+The other large change was the redesigned lower grille.
+The outgoing model featured a three-piece unit with added chrome detailing and vertical fog lamps.
+The facelift reunited the three-piece grille into a singular unit, horizontally crossed by a slim chrome line.
+The ATS offered two new colors: Crystal White Tricoat and Dark Adriatic Blue Metallic.
+Cabin changes were more significant as the model featured revised upholstery and trim combinations as well as additional safety systems and features.
+The CUE infotainment system was updated with Text Message Alerts, Siri Eyes Free compatibility, and a Teen Driver function that enables owners to set a radio volume limit and establish a speed warning between 40–70 mph, among other features.
+The model could be optioned with Cadillac's DockSpot inductive charger which can recharge compatible smartphones without plugging it in.

 2016

-Cadillac had updated the ATS for 2016.
-Engines are slightly modified, as well as start-stop technology on some models.
-The ATS is available with a Hydra-Matic 8L45 paddle-shift eight-speed automatic transmission, updated safety systems replacing ESS I and II, Cadillac User Experience enhancements, including Apple CarPlay and Android Auto capability, and new exterior colors, including Cocoa Bronze Metallic, Moonstone Metallic and Stellar Black Metallic.
+For 2016, Cadillac made slight modifications to the engines of the ATS, and added start-stop technology on some models.
+The ATS was available with a Hydra-Matic 8L45 paddle-shift eight-speed automatic transmission, updated safety systems replacing ESS I and II, Cadillac User Experience enhancements, including Apple CarPlay and Android Auto capability, and new exterior colors, including Cocoa Bronze Metallic, Moonstone Metallic, and Stellar Black Metallic.

 2017

-Cadillac had updated the ATS significantly for 2017.
-Trims levels were renamed for customer clarity; these consist of the Standard, Luxury, Premium Luxury and Premium Performance.
-17-inch premium alloy wheels, 17-inch alloy wheels, and 17-inch Sterling Silver premium alloy wheels have been slightly altered for 2017.
-The Sterling Silver wheels are no longer available, however the other two have been revised.
-A Carbon Black sport package, which blacks out the chrome and adds body-colored door handles and spoiler are also available for 2017 in addition to optional Recaro seats, complementing the Cadillac signature exterior and interior design.
-This model is available with exterior colors consisting of Black Raven, Phantom Gray Metallic, Red Obsession Tintcoat, Crystal White Tricoat, and interior colors including Jet Black or Light Platinum.
+Cadillac updated the ATS significantly for 2017.
+For customer clarity, trims levels were renamed Standard, Luxury, Premium Luxury and Premium Performance.
+17-inch premium alloy wheels, 17-inch alloy wheels, and 17-inch Sterling Silver premium alloy wheels were slightly altered.
+The Sterling Silver wheels were discontinued, but the other two were revised.
+A Carbon Black sport package, which blacks out the chrome and adds body-colored door handles and spoiler, were also available for 2017, in addition to optional Recaro seats, complementing the Cadillac signature exterior and interior design.
+Exterior color options for this model included Black Raven, Phantom Gray Metallic, Red Obsession Tintcoat and Crystal White Tricoat, while interior colors included Jet Black or Light Platinum.

 2018

-For 2018, Cadillac had removed the Moonstone Metallic, Deep Amethyst Metallic, and Bronze Dune Metallic colors, with the addition of the Satin Steel Metallic color, discontinued the Carbon Black Package and Black Sport Appearance Package, removed the CD glove box, introduced an updated CUE system, and replaced the heated steering wheel with an automatic heated steering wheel, which turns on the heated steering wheel automatically based on ambient air temperature.
+For 2018, Cadillac removed the Moonstone Metallic, Deep Amethyst Metallic, and Bronze Dune Metallic colors, with the addition of the Satin Steel Metallic color.
+The Carbon Black Package and Black Sport Appearance Package were discontinued, and the CD glovebox was removed.
+An updated CUE system was introduced, and the heated steering wheel was replaced with an automatic heated steering wheel, which turns on automatically based on ambient air temperature.